atomisthq/docs/docs/getting-started/index.md

 ### Configure CI

-Atomist can also listen for CI events, correlate them with the commits that triggered the build, and show contextualized notifications in the Slack channel.
+Atomist can listen for CI events, correlate them with the commits that triggered the build, and show contextualized notifications in the Slack channel.

-To enable this, we need to connect Atomist to the CI system.
+To enable this, we need to connect Atomist to your CI system.
 Atomist currently works with Travis CI and Jenkins.
+Use the either the [Travis CI](#travis-ci) or [Jenkins](#jenkins) section to help you configure Atomist to connect with you CI.

 #### Travis CI

-Once you have set up Travis for your organisation you should have permissions ready to go as Travis uses your GH user access token; there's usually no need for a separate authorization.
+Once you have set up Travis for your organization you should have permissions ready to go as Travis uses your GH user access token; there's usually no need for a separate authorization.

 What you do need to do is enable your projects to be built using Travis.
 To do this you can take advantage of Atomist for a first little bit of development automation.